-This letter reviews the investment performance of the Alaska Retirement Management Board (ARMB) for the fiscal year ended June 30, 2019.
+This letter reviews the investment performance of assets under the purview of the Alaska Retirement Management Board (ARMB) for the fiscal year ended June 30, 2020.

-Callan LLC (Callan) calculates time-weighted performance statistics based on underlying custodial data provided by the Board's custodian, State Street Bank and Trust Company.
-The performance calculations were made using a time-weighted return methodology based upon current market values.
-Prior to April 1, 2019 ARMB's former real estate consultant, Townsend Group, calculated returns for the real estate segment of the portfolio.
-The Townsend data for those periods has been incorporated into ARMB's Total Fund returns.
-Callan took over as the real estate consultant on April 1, 2019 and we now calculate performance independently.
+Callan LLC (Callan) calculates time-weighted performance statistics based primarily on underlying custodial data provided by the Board's custodian, State Street Bank and Trust Company.
+Additional manager-level data is obtained directly from the Department of Revenue.
+The performance calculations were made using a time-weighted return methodology based upon market values reported by these sources.

-Callan serves as the ARMB Board's (Board) independent general investment consultant and evaluates ARMB's performance in relation to market benchmarks, appropriate manager peer groups and other public pension systems.
+Callan serves as the ARM Board's (Board) independent general investment consultant and evaluates ARMB's performance in relation to market benchmarks, appropriate manager peer groups and other public pension systems.
 The performance calculations are made using a methodology broadly similar to the Global Investment Performance Standards.

 ARMB purposely seeks to invest assets prudently, expertly, and according to governing law and industry practices.
-The objective of this approach is that assets under supervision be sufficient to pay promised benefits to members and beneficiaries.
-In pursuit of these objectives, the ARMB periodically evaluates liabilities, expected contributions and potential earnings.
+The objective of this approach is to responsibly invest Plan assets that, in combination with contributions, will be sufficient to pay promised benefits to members and beneficiaries.
+In pursuit of this objective, the ARMB periodically evaluates liabilities, expected contributions and potential earnings.
 This analysis considers a wide range of potentially viable investment strategies.
 With thoughtful consideration of multiple factors, the Board selects a strategic investment policy that balances long-term growth potential and acceptable risk.
 A policy benchmark is constructed that mirrors the Board's strategic decision regarding asset allocation policy.
 The custom policy benchmark comprises equity, fixed income, real estate and other market indices weighted in proportions corresponding to the ARMB's investment policy.

-2019 Fiscal Year Market Overview
+2020 Fiscal Year Market Overview

-U.S. equity markets posted a gain for the tenth consecutive fiscal year.
-The Russell 3000 Index, a measure of broad U.S. equity, returned 8.98% in the period.
-Non-U.S. stocks trailed their U.S. counterparts as major economies outside of the U.S. struggle to find growth and some regions grapple with geopolitical issues, most notably Brexit negotiations in Europe.
-The MSCI ACWI ex-U.S. IMI (Net), a broad benchmark reflecting developed and emerging market non-U.S. equity, gained only 0.26%.
-A broad measure of the total global equity market, MSCI All Country World Index (Net), rose 5.74%.
+Despite a steep drop in the U.S. equity market during the first quarter of calendar year 2020 due to the COVID-19 pandemic, the U.S. equity markets finished fiscal year 2020 with a gain for the eleventh consecutive fiscal year.
+The Russell 3000 Index, a measure of broad U.S. equity, returned 6.53% in the period ended June 30, 2020.
+Non-U.S. stocks trailed their U.S. counterparts as major economies outside of the U.S. struggle to find growth while battling a global pandemic.
+The MSCI ACWI ex-U.S. IMI (Net) index, a broad benchmark reflecting developed and emerging markets but excluding U.S. equities dropped -4.74%.
+A broad measure of the total global equity market (including the U.S.), the MSCI All Country World Index (Net), rose 2.11%.

-An unexpected retreat in interest rates, which declined significantly across all but the shortest parts of the yield curve, boosted fixed income performance.
-The Bloomberg U.S. Aggregate Bond Index, a widely-used gauge of the investment grade domestic bond market, rose 7.87% after posting negative returns in each of the two preceding fiscal years.
-Absolute return strategies significantly trailed the equity markets; the Callan Absolute Return Hedge Fund-of-Funds Style median return was 1.05% (net-of-fees).
-Private real estate, as measured by the NCREIF Property Index, was positive for the ninth year in a row.
-In fiscal year 2019, the NCREIF Property Index returned 6.51%.
-Publicly traded real estate, as measured by the FTSE NAREIT All Equity Index, outpaced the private markets meaningfully, gaining 13.01%.
+The Federal Reserve acted quickly to backstop the U.S. economy in the face of COVID-19, slashing interest rates and flattening the yield curve across all maturities.
+The Bloomberg U.S. Aggregate Bond Index, a widely-used gauge of the investment grade domestic U.S. bond market, climbed 8.74%.
+Prospective returns appear bleak given this low rate environment.
+Private real estate, as measured by the NCREIF Property Index, was positive for the ninth fiscal year in a row.
+In fiscal year 2020, the NCREIF Property Index returned 2.69% as the retail and hotel sectors faced increased pressure from the COVID-induced economic slowdown.
+Publicly traded real estate, as measured by the FTSE NAREIT All Equity Index, meaningfully lagged the private markets, dipping -6.47%.

-ARMB's actual asset groupings delivered the following one-year returns through June 30, 20191:
+ARMB's actual asset groupings delivered the following one-year returns through June 30, 20201:

-Domestic Stocks: 8.41%
+Domestic Stocks: 2.62%

-Int'l Stocks: (0.08%)
+Global ex-U.S. Stocks: (3.59%

-Opportunistic: 7.21%
+Opportunistic: 0.52%

-Fixed Income: 6.34%
+Fixed Income: 7.31%

-Real Assets: 6.08%
+Real Assets: 2.06%

-Private Equity: 17.66%
+Private Equity: 10.47%

-Absolute Return: 4.08%